MTG/dunya/frontend/README.md

 {
   "result": [ // The results in the format described above ],
-  "moreResults": // Link to get more results
+  "moreResults": // Number of the next
 }
 ```